MichaelTernovsky/Elcon/README.md

 # Elcon
-An android application for a customers of Elcon company.
+An android application for a customers of Elcon company, written in Kotlin.

 The application assists us to calculate using hom's law, PT and AWG calculator.